chronicweirdo/reader/readme.md

 - if a file in a folder is changed, again full scan and save to database
 - if a file in a folde

+- a separate branch was made for this, but the idea is for the moment abandoned; navigating the various file change events is too complicated and the benefits are minimal
+- a different approach would be to detect changes on the library folder and subfolder, and after a time threshold (3 minutes, for example), to trigger a full rescan

 ## Panel Detection

 Edge detection https://en.wikipedia.org/wiki/Edge_detection